 A number of countries throughout the world make use of Remote Utilities.
 It is very difficult to tailor products according to the privacy protection laws of every country as they tend to differ.
 Due to this, employers need to be careful regarding how they conduct employee surveillance remotely and that monitoring is regulated in the country where they are doing their business.

 The laws in every country are different.
-The Federal Wiretapping Act/ Electronic Communications Privacy Act in the US, for example, don’t allow electronic communication to be intentionally captured or disclosed where privacy is expected.
-The employees must be given full knowledge by the employer as well as made to give his consent to be legally monitored.
+The Federal Wiretapping Act/ Electronic Communications Privacy Act in the US, for example, doesn’t allow electronic communication to be intentionally captured or disclosed where privacy is expected.
+The employees must be given full knowledge by the employer as well as made to give their consent to be legally monitored.

 The legislation in the UK regarding employee surveillance tends to be quite confusing, however.
 The Data Protection Act of 1998 and the Regulation of Investigatory Powers Act of 2000 ban employers from being able to monitor the calls of their employees and from getting a hold of their emails without their permission.
 The Telecommunications Interception of Communications Regulations of 2000, however, gives employers limited rights to monitor employees under specific circumstances.